On this page

 Examples (What are examples for Form DS-64?)

-#- Strong application: An applicant submits the form with a detailed account of the loss and includes a police report, leading to a smooth processing of their replacement passport request.
+#- Strong application: An applicant submits the form with all required details and a police report, ensuring a smooth process.

 Common misconceptions (What misconceptions surround Form DS-64?)